-Heralded as the World’s most dangerous road, the aptly named ‘Death Road’ links La Paz to Coroico in the Yungas rainforest region, also known as Camino de las Yungas, Grove’s Road or Fate Road.
+Heralded as the World’s most dangerous road, North Yungas Road, generally known as ‘Death Road’ links La Paz to Coroico in the Yungas rainforest region.
+It also goes by the names Camino de las Yungas, Camino de la Muerte, Grove’s Road and Fate Road.

 At just 61 kilometres in length, the road is renowned for being incredibly dangerous taking an estimated 200-300 lives each year due to its sharp curves and mountain precipices.

 Here’s a road hardly wide enough to fit one lane of traffic, mud, fog, hairpin bends – you name it!
 The road has strangely become a major tourist attraction with mountain bikers and thrill seekers daring to ride its deadly curves.

 Beyond this, there is much more to Bolivia!
 From the amazing ‘Isla del Sol’ and Lake Titicaca, the highest navigable lake in the world (3,800 metres above sea level) to the unusual moonscape of Vale de la Luna – backpackers will discover a diverse landscape, friendly indigenous people and quirky personalities.

 Don’t miss the famous holiday, Día de Los Muertos (Day of the Dead or All Souls Day) in November for an interesting mix of cultural ceremony.

 - The Salar de Uyuni in Bolivia is the largest deposit of salt in the world.

 - Bolivia has over 36 native cultures and 30 official languages.